Readri205/MS3_Plant_Manager/testing.md

 The following automated tools were used to test the website during development of the website;

 - [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) used extensively **during development** to test outputs and to identify issues arising during the development phase.
 This tool was used to determine results for;
+  - Python Requests API returns;
-  - jQuery AJAX API returns;
+  - Shamrock Library API returns;
   - Javascript function results;
   - CORS issues and resolutions;
   - Element styling;